genropy/genropy_saved/docs/genro/bag/nodes.rst

 	If you need to work with nodes, you may get them with the following methods:

-	- :meth:`Bag.getNode`: return a node.
+	- :meth:`getNode`: return a node.

-	- :meth:`Bag.getNodes`: return a list of nodes.
+	- :meth:`getNodes`: return a list of nodes.

-	- :meth:`Bag.getNodeByAttr`: return the node who has the passed value-attribute couple. ???#NISO
+	- :meth:`getNodeByAttr`: return the node who has the passed value-attribute couple. ???#NISO

 	>>> mybag = Bag({'paper':1,'scissors':2})
 	>>> papernode = mybag.getNode('paper')